 Gig Economy, Empowerment or Exploitation?

-We have to admit that we're living in a society where there is a growing need for cheap on-demand services accessible online often with a few clicks and swipes on your smartphone.
+We have to admit that we're living in a society with a growing need for cheap on-demand services accessible online often with a few clicks and swipes on your smartphone.
 All the food delivery and ride-hailing services we need are possible thanks to the legion of self-employed couriers, drivers, delivery workers, and freelance web professionals.
-Many of them are paid below the minimum wage in order to keep costs low and big companies earn more.
+Many are paid below the minimum wage to keep costs low and big companies earn more.

-Although it's not really a new phenomenon as freelancers have been in the market for a while, it only came into the limelight when more people are joining the sector as technology lowered the barriers to entry thereby making "gigs" more accessible than ever before.
+Although it's not really a new phenomenon, as freelancers have been in the market for a while, it only came into the limelight when more people joined the sector, as technology lowered the barriers to entry, thereby making "gigs" more accessible than ever before.

 As the global pandemic has all but devastated the economies of industrialized and developing countries alike, the demand for digital services has increased as social distancing and travel restrictions have been enforced.
 More people have transitioned to work from home while companies have opted to outsource backend work offshore from India to the Philippines.
 However, many of these digital professionals are often paid way below the fair pay as compared to their counterparts in the United States, Australia, and Europe.